Abhinaay/HackA2020/DBMS.md

 ```
 * Subqueries are most frequently used in ```WHERE``` clause
 * Cross JOIN is used as ```SELECT * FROM tb1 CROSS JOIN tb2```
+* A cross join returns the Cartesian product of rows from the rowsets in the join.
+In other words, it will combine each row from the first rowset with each row from the second rowse.